-By Racheal Wanjiru Mwangi
+By Rachael Wanjiru Mwangi

 Still I Rise is an NGO that provides high-quality education to out-of-school and refugee children.
 Its international school in Nairobi is the first school in the world providing the IB framework for free to vulnerable Kenyan and refugee children.
 The school received a Highly Commended award at the 2022 International School Awards.